Maternity and Paternity Leave Laws

 If you are an expectant parent in Texas, you may have hundreds of questions about the future, but whether you receive maternity or paternity leave should not be one of them.
 Federal maternity leave laws guarantee job-protected leave for eligible employees.
-These laws include adoptive and foster parents, too.
+This includes adoptive and foster parents, too.
 Additionally, Texas laws, as well as the policies and regulations of your company, may also apply to your situation.
-If your employer does not abide by these laws, you may be able to take legal action to protect your job or collect compensation.
+If your employer does not abide by these regulations, you may be able to take legal action to protect your job or collect compensation.

+Many of the laws surrounding maternity leave cases fall under the Family Medical Leave Act, which sets forth eligibility requirements.
+Keep in mind it is not only the employer that must follow the law, but an employee must also meet certain requirements, such as having worked for the company a certain length of time.
 Under FMLA federal regulations, all eligible parents can take up to 12 weeks of unpaid parental leave from work.
 This time period may begin before the birth of the child, but cannot exceed 12 weeks in total.
-Additionally, parents may use accrued vacation and/or sick days (in some circumstances) in order to receive pay while on leave.

 In order to be eligible for FMLA protection, you must have worked for your employer for at least 12 months, during which you worked at least 1,250 hours.
 Additionally, your worksite must employ at least 50 people within a radius of 75 miles.